sunpy/sunpy/docs/topic_guide/extending_fido.rst

 Suppose any file of a data archive can be described by this URL ``https://some-domain.com/%Y/%m/%d/satname_{SatelliteNumber}_{Level}_%y%m%d%H%M%S_{any-2-digit-number}.fits``:

 The new format ``pattern`` becomes ``r'https://some-domain.com{{year:4d}}/{{month:2d}}{{day:2d}}/satname_{SatelliteNumber:2d}_{Level:1d}_{{year:2d}}{{month:2d}}{{day:2d}}{{hour:2d}}{{minute:2d}}{{second:2d}}_{{:2d}}.fits'``.
-The date-time values and any other metadata attributes that we wish to extract are written within double curly-braces ``{{}}``.
+The datetime values and any other metadata attributes that we wish to extract are written within double curly-braces ``{{}}``.
 These metadata attributes are the desired keys for the returned dictionary and they should match with the ``attr.__name__``.
 Note that parts of such attributes can accordingly be omitted to match parts of the filename which are dynamic but not needed to be extracted.
 For example, ``{{:2d}}`` is used in the above example to match any 2-digit number in the filename.
 Similarly ``{{}}`` can be used to match a string of any length starting from its position in the filename.
 Now, ``register_values()`` can be written as:

 .. code-block:: python